Causality-Based Scores Alignment in Explainable Data Management: CES and Resp Alignment

 \section{{\sf CES} and {\sf Resp} Alignment}

-Here, we investigate the alignment of {\sf CES} and {\sf Resp}, with the query BCQ $\mc{Q}$ as our main parameter.
-That is, under what conditions on $\mc{Q}$, the scores are aligned for $\mc{Q}$ \ {\em for every instance}; and whether there is an instance $D$ for which they are not aligned (see Definition \ref{def:rank_alignment}(b)). \ We will need to consider the presence or not of exogenous tuples. \ In Section \ref{sub:ces-resp_noex}, we investigate alignment in the absence of exogenous tuples.
-Until that section, we allow instances to have them. \ We need to start with some definitions about the syntactic structure of a query.
+Here, we investigate the alignment of {\sf CES} and {\sf Resp}, with a BCQ $\mc{Q}$ as our main parameter.
+That is, under what conditions on $\mc{Q}$, the scores are aligned for $\mc{Q}$ \ {\em for every instance}; and whether there is an instance $D$ for which they are not aligned. \ We will consider the presence and absence of exogenous tuples. \ In Section \ref{sub:ces-resp_noex}, we investigate alignment in the absence of exogenous tuples.
+Until then, we allow instances to have them. \ We need first some definitions.

 \begin{definition} \em \ (query components and coincident variables) \ Let $\mc{Q}$ be a BCQ.